LukeShortCloud/rootpages/markdown/ansible.md

 The offical Ansible Container project aims to allow Playbooks to be deployed directly to Docker containers.
 This allows Ansible to orchestrate both infrastructure and applications.

 Install Ansible Container into a Python virtual environment.
-This helps to seperate Python packages provided by the operating system's package manager.
+This helps to separate Python packages provided by the operating system's package manager.
 [1]
 ```
 $ virtualenv ansible-container
 $ ansible-container/bin/pip install -U pip setuptools